Software Quality Gates

 Table of Contents

 Shipping fast feels great – until something breaks in production.
-Sometimes, even solid-looking builds fail just because one small issue slipped through testing.
-That’s where software quality gates step in.
-They act as automated checks that stop risky code before it moves ahead in the pipeline.
-Rather than relying upon instinct, we rely on data – code coverage numbers, test results, and security signals.
-Let’s explore more about how quality gates work in real software teams.
+This is where software quality gates play an important role in modern development pipelines.
+Software quality gates are automated checkpoints in a CI/CD pipeline that ensure code meets predefined quality standards before moving forward.
+Rather than relying on instinct, they rely on data – code coverage numbers, test results, and security signals.
+Let’s explore how quality gates work in real software teams.

 What Are Quality Gates in Software Development?

-In Software Development, quality gates are basically a set of rules that determine whether the code is good enough to be approved for release.
+In Software Development, software quality gates are a set of automated rules that determine whether code is good enough to move forward in the CI/CD pipeline or be approved for release.
 The quality of a piece of Code is based on its ability to pass the defined Quality Gates.
 The rules are applied at build time or at commit time.
 If the qualifying tests fail, an error is generated, and the release eliminates the build from further processing.
+Most modern DevOps teams implement these gates directly inside their CI/CD pipelines.

 Quality Gates work because: